himiddo/firewardentracker/README.md

 ## Setup
 NOTE: THIS IS FOR LOCALLY SETTING UP THE WEBSITE.
-THE WEBSITE IS CLOUD HOSTED AT https://firewardentracker-apggb8hzfkfsbjf3.francecentral-01.azurewebsites.net/ (wait a few seconds for the page to load)
 ### Prerequisites
 - Node.js (v18 or later)
 - Azure Cosmos DB account